coverclock/com-diag-obelisk/README.md

 four symbols, ZERO, ONE, MARKER or INVALID; and a finite state machine parses the symbols according to a simple grammer, rejecting any input that violates what is in effect a language specification.

+Part of this paranoia prevented me from using the blocking select(2) system call, available in the Diminuto API, to wait for the GPIO pin from the radio receiver to change.
+Instead, wwvbtool samples the pin according to an interval timer and uses a software signal level debouncer to deal with periods of high interference.
+My concern is that with the more efficient former approach, interrupts might overwhelm the system.

 ## Repositories
 <https://github.com/coverclock/com-diag-obelisk>
 <https://github.com/coverclock/com-diag-hazer>